zhinst/zhinst-labber/docs/source/features/modules.rst

 and take care of complex mechanisms.
 For more information take a look at the `LabOne Programming manual <http://docs.zhinst.com/manuals/labone_programming_manual/introduction_labone_modules.html./>`_.

 Modules create and operate on an independent session to the server.
-This enable the module to live in another thread and subscribe to nodes without affecting other modules, the GUI or user based sessions.
-This and the fact that the modules are device independent is the reason zhinst-labber doesn`t include the modules directly into the device drivers.
+This enables the module to live in another thread and subscribe to nodes without affecting other modules, the GUI or user based sessions.
+This, and the fact that the modules are device independent is the reason zhinst-labber does not include the modules directly into the device drivers.

 .. note::